-Recent DREAM Charter High School graduate Daniela Torres is Stanford-bound, but a look back at her journey reveals the hurdles she has overcome, including immigrating to New York on her own from Veracruz, Mexico in the seventh grade.
+DREAM Charter High School graduate Daniela Torres is now a student at Stanford University, but a look back at her journey reveals the hurdles she has overcome, including immigrating to New York on her own from Veracruz, Mexico in the seventh grade.
 Armed with only a bit of English, Daniela found it difficult to communicate and make her voice heard.
 She struggled making friends.
 Even after joining DREAM as an eighth grader, it still took several months for her to break through her insecurities about speaking in front of her classmates.
 When she did, it was a day to remember.
 From that moment, Daniela gained a reputation as a quiet yet insightful leader among both her peers and DREAM’s teachers and administrators.
 While her nature is to listen first, she isn’t afraid to speak out when important and necessary.
 As teacher Alison Browne explains it, she has an “impressive balance of humility and charge.”

 “Students were debating a topic, and out of nowhere Daniela jumped in, and passionately shared what she thought.
 Everyone stopped and listened.
 It was an important moment for her, for her classmates, and for her teachers, and showed us that she was someone to be heard.”

 - Alison Browne, DREAM East Harlem Middle School Principal